City Guide to Amsterdam, Netherlands: Part 1 | Must See Attractions & City Cards

 Our Money Saving Hack to Living It Up as a Tourist

-We have no shame in being a full on, camera toting tourists.
+We have no shame in being a full on, camera toting tourists!
 We want to see everything, the big, the small, the famous and the hole in the wall attractions.
-Let’s be real, you don’t go to Agra and not see the Taj Mahal, or go to Rome and not visit the Colosseum.
+Let’s be real, you don’t go to Athens, Greece and not see The Acropolis, or go to Rome, Italy and not visit the Colosseum.
 But let’s face it, these attractions cost real money and can quickly add up and put a dent in your budget.
-Frankly, aside from lodging and food, excursions and attractions are the most expensive part of traveling.
+Frankly, aside from lodging and food, excursions and attractions are the most expensive part of traveling!

-Do It All for A Fraction of the Retail Cost
+See All of Amsterdam’s Must See Attractions for A Fraction of the Retail Cost!

 Amsterdam didn’t disappoint us!
 We had a couple of options: